Laxr24/Privacy-Scanner/README.md

 - The share button let's user share a small summary as text with any app that supports text sharing.

-## Steps to set up in Android Stuio
+## Steps to set up in Android Studio

 1. Download the project from github by clicking the Green Code button and then Download Zip button.